CoCalc

 CoCalc (formerly called SageMathCloud) is a web-based cloud computing (SaaS) and course management platform for computational mathematics.
-Part of the Sage project, it supports editing of Sage worksheets, LaTeX documents and Jupyter notebooks.
+It supports editing of Sage worksheets, LaTeX documents and Jupyter notebooks.
 CoCalc runs an Ubuntu Linux environment that can be interacted with through a terminal, additionally giving access to most of the capabilities of Linux.

 CoCalc offers both free and paid accounts.
 Subscriptions starting at $14/month provide internet access and more storage and computing resources.
 One subscription can be used to increase quotas for one project used by multiple accounts.
 There are subscription plans for courses.
 Over 200 courses have used CoCalc.

 Features

 CoCalc directly supports Sage worksheets, which interactively evaluate Sage code.
 The worksheets support Markdown and HTML for decoration, and R, Octave, Cython, Julia and others for programming in addition to Sage.
 CoCalc supports Jupyter notebooks, which are enhanced with real-time synchronization for collaboration and a history recording function.
 Additionally, there is also a full LaTeX editor, with collaboration support, a preview of the resulting document and also support for SageTeX.
 With its online Linux terminal, CoCalc also indirectly supports editing and running many other languages, including Java, C/C++, Perl, Ruby, and other popular languages that can be run on Linux.
 Other packages can be installed on request.